tirop/Catalyst_Academy/README.md

 3. **Standardization**: Fields like dates, strings, and numeric formats were unified for consistency.
 4. **Referential Integrity**: Validated cross-table relationships to remove orphaned records.

-These steps reduced inconsistencies by **98%**, ensuring the dataset was reliable for analysis and visualization.

 ---

 ## Analysis Tools and Deliverables